LEP Verification Audit Program

 incomplete documentation of the work performed by the LEP,

-apparent data gaps in the investigation and/or remediation of the subject property,
+data gaps that appear to be significant in the investigation and/or remediation of the subject property,

 Conclusion of Audit